bognar-dev/bognar.dev/README.md

 ## Example

-The comment that made me realise:
+The comment that made me realize:
-Create individual pages for different categories Younger people it was easy to navigate older people found it hard tonavigate and didnt even knoew how to use the links to different pages
+Create individual pages for different categories Younger people it was easy to navigate older people found it hard to navigate and didn't even know how to use the links to different pages

 ---